0greyhound/portakeys/README.md

 1. **GUI**: Click "New" → Edit Mode → Arrange keys → Save
 2. **JSON**: Edit files in `layouts/` directory

+## Platform Support

+**Currently Windows-only** - The app relies on Windows-specific APIs (`SendInput`, `SetWindowsHookEx`) for sending keystrokes and capturing physical keyboard input.

+On Linux/macOS, the GUI will display but keystrokes won't be sent to other applications.

+**Want cross-platform support?** ⭐ Star this repository!
+If we get enough interest, we'll add Linux (X11/Wayland) and macOS (Quartz) support.

 ## Requirements

 - Windows